High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Statistical Properties

-We now make some weak assumptions on both random error $\epsilon$ and covariate vector $\bx$ for the investigation of the approximation error. \begin{assumption}[Error and Covariate Assumptions] For $w(\bx)$ and $v(\bx)$ given in \eqref{eq:GPRAM-estimator}, the random error $\epsilon$ with $E[\epsilon \mid \bx]=0$ and covariate vector $\bx$ with $E[\bx]=\b0$ satisfy: \begin{enumerate} \item[(i)] $E[E(|\epsilon|^k \mid \bx)v(\bx)^k]^2 \le M_{k} < \infty$, for $k \ge 2$ in Assumption 2(iii); \item[(ii)] $\sup_{\|u\|_2=1} E[v(\bx)\bx^Tu]^{2k}=q_k < \infty$, for $k \ge 2$ in Assumption 2(iii); \item[(iii)] $0<k_l<\lambda_{min}(E[w(\bx)v(\bx)\bx\bx^T])$ and $\lambda_{max}(E[w(\bx)^2\bx\bx^T]) < k_u$; \item[(iv)] for any $\pmb \nu \in \RR^p$, $w(\bx)\bx^T\pmb \nu$ is sub-Gaussian with parameter at most $k_0^2\|\pmb \nu\|_2^2$. \end{enumerate} \end{assumption}
+We now make some weak assumptions on both random error $\epsilon$ and covariate vector $\bx$ for the investigation of the approximation error. \begin{assumption}[Error and Covariate Assumptions] For $w(\bx)$ and $v(\bx)$ given in \eqref{eq:GPRAM-estimator}, the random error $\epsilon$ with $E[\epsilon \mid \bx]=0$ and covariate vector $\bx$ with $E[\bx]=\b0$ satisfy: \begin{enumerate} \item[(i)] $E[E(|\epsilon|^k \mid \bx)v(\bx)^k]^2 \le M_{k} < \infty$, for $k > 1$ in Assumption 2(iii); \item[(ii)] $\sup_{\|u\|_2=1} E[v(\bx)\bx^Tu]^{2k}=q_k < \infty$, for $k >1 $ in Assumption 2(iii); \item[(iii)] $0<k_l<\lambda_{min}(E[w(\bx)v(\bx)\bx\bx^T])$ and $\lambda_{max}(E[w(\bx)^2\bx\bx^T]) < k_u$; \item[(iv)] for any $\pmb \nu \in \RR^p$, $w(\bx)\bx^T\pmb \nu$ is sub-Gaussian with parameter at most $k_0^2\|\pmb \nu\|_2^2$. \end{enumerate} \end{assumption}

-Note that condition (i) requires only the existence of second conditional moment of $\epsilon$, indicating that this condition is independent of the distribution of $\epsilon$ itself and can hold for heavy-tailed or skewed distribution.
-If $w(\bx) \equiv v(\bx)\equiv 1$, the conditions(ii) and (iv) hold when $\bx_i^T\pmb \nu$ is sub-Gaussian for any $\pmb \nu \in \RR^p$.
-In this case, Assumption \ref{as:x} becomes conditions (C1-C3) in \citet{fan2017estimation}.
-If covariate $\bx$ is contaminated or heavy-tailed distributed, conditions(ii)-(iv) nonetheless holds with some proper choices of $w(\bx)$ and $v(\bx)$ (e.g. $w(\bx)\bx^T \pmb \nu$ is bounded for any $\pmb \nu \in \RR^p$), which potentially relaxes the sub-Gaussian assumption on $\bx$.
+Note that condition (i) requires only the existence of $k$-th conditional moment of $\epsilon$ with $k>1$, indicating that this condition is independent of the distribution of $\epsilon$ itself and can hold for many heavy-tailed or skewed distributions.
+If $w(\bx) \equiv v(\bx)\equiv 1$, conditions (ii) and (iv) hold when $\bx_i^T\pmb \nu$ is sub-Gaussian for any $\pmb \nu \in \RR^p$.
+In this case, Assumption \ref{as:x} becomes conditions (C1-C3) in \cite{fan2017estimation}, except that we only require $k>1$ instead of $k \ge 2$.
+If covariate $\bx$ is contaminated or heavy-tailed distributed, conditions (ii)-(iv) nonetheless hold with some proper choices of $w(\bx)$ and $v(\bx)$ (e.g., (\ref{eq:mallow}) and (\ref{eq:hill})).
+Thus, the sub-Gaussian assumption on $\bx$ is potentially relaxed.

+\begin{remark} In the relevant work of \cite{sun2019adaptive} and \cite{fan2021shrinkage}, a prepossessing truncation approach is applied to $\bx$ for heavy-tailed data.
+Their assumption requires that $\bx$ has bounded uniform fourth moment.
+In contrast, our weighting methods downweight the contribution of the leverage points in (\ref{eq:gloss}) and are able to further relax the assumption on $\bx$.
+Specifically, if the Mallows weight in (\ref{eq:mallow}) is used, condition (ii) only require the bounded uniform ($2+\delta$)th moment of $\bx$ for any $\delta>0$.
+If the Hill-Ryan weight in (\ref{eq:hill}) is adopted, we place no moment requirement on $\bx$ as $\|v(\bx)\bx\|_2$ is bounded.